 Catchment checker website link - Buckinghamshire County Council Schools - Catchment areas

-The net capacity for Elangeni School is 60 per year group.
+The admission number for Elangeni School is 60 per year group.

 All our admissions are administered on our behalf by our Local Authority who can be contacted by completing an online contact us form by clicking the following link Admissions and Transport Team .
 Alternatively, parents can speak directly to an Admissions and Transport specialist by calling the council’s general enquiry telephone number 01296 395000 and selecting option 3.